eladrion/certpcspkr_linux/README.md

 ```

 which produces the `certpcspkr.ko` in the folder `certpcspkr/src`.
-The variable `CERTICOQ_PATH` is important here since the compilation includes copying the CertiCoq garbage collection
+The variables `CERTICOQ_PATH` and `VERIFFI_PATH` are important here since the compilation includes copying the CertiCoq garbage collection
 and other C files.

-# Testing in QEMU:
+# Testing in QEMU

 If no native PC speaker is available on the machine, the driver can also be tested in QEMU.
 To accomplish this, a virtual machine has to be created.
+Alternatively, the prepared VM can be used.
+This one can be found on [Zenodo](https://doi.org/10.5281/zenodo.10693554).

+## Starting QEMU

-When having a VM `test_vm.qcow2` with Ubuntu 22.04, for example,
-the virtual machine should be started with the command
+When having a VM `test_vm.qcow2` with Ubuntu 22.04, for example, the virtual machine should be started with the command

-> qemu-system-x86_64 -enable-kvm -m 8096 -drive file=test_vm.qcow2,if=virtio -audiodev pa,id=snd0 -machine pcspk-audiodev=snd0
+> qemu-system-x86_64 -enable-kvm -smp 4 -m 8G -drive file=test_vm.qcow2,if=virtio -audiodev pa,id=snd0 -machine pcspk-audiodev=snd0

-This starts the VM with 8 GB of RAM with KVM support and additionally defines that the guest PC Speaker shall be
+This starts the VM with 8 GB of RAM, 4 cores and KVM support and additionally defines that the guest PC Speaker shall be
 redirected to snd0 which is the PulseAudio subsystem of the host.

+## Building and testing the driver

-After starting the machine, the driver and CertiCoq should then be downloaded and built as described above.
+After starting the machine, the driver, CertiCoq and VeriFFI should then be downloaded and built as described above.
-Testing inside the virtual machine

-There is a prepared virtual machine (to be linked ASAP) for QEMU which includes the cloned repositories in the directory `~/KernelModuleSynthesis`.
-To test it, it has to be downloaded and run with QEMU using

-> qemu-system-x86_64 -enable-kvm -m 8096 -drive file=CertPCSpkrVM.qcow,if=virtio -audiodev pa,id=snd0 -machine pcspk-audiodev=snd0
+In the prepared VM from Zenodo, this is already done.

 In a shell, type: